manndaarrrr/Tattle-Tale-Analytics-Dashboard/README.md

 Submissions are formatted and sent by email using Flask-Mail.
 No local database is required for form storage.

-### 4. Synthetic Analytics Data
+### Synthetic Analytics Data

 The analytics module uses deterministic synthetic data generated in Python.
-This makes the dashboard suitable for demonstration, portfolio, stakeholder presentation, and development without exposing real user data.
+This makes the dashboard suitable for demonstrations, portfolio use, stakeholder presentations, and development without exposing real community data.

 ---